-NCC Group will respond to requests from enforcement entities in APEC economies that reasonably relate to the Economy and to the CBPR or PRP-related activities of NCC Group, where possible.
-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+NCC Group will respond to requests from enforcement entities in APEC economies reasonably relating to the Economy and to the CBPR or PRP-related activities of NCC Group, where possible.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.
+[As of the date of this recertification application, NCC Group has not received any requests for enforcement entities in APEC Economies.]

-Enforcement Entity Requests under Section 8.2 of this document.
+• Enforcement Entity Requests under Section 8.2 of this document.